Bedford station (Virginia): History

 The Virginia and Tennessee Railroad was built through Bedford in 1857; stations at Bedford were served for over a century.
 Even as local service petered out in the 1960s, the Norfolk and Western Railway (N&W) continued to run the crack Norfolk–Cincinnati Pocahontas and the local station counterpart on the same route, the Powhatan Arrow.
 The N&W also operated the Birmingham–Washington Birmingham Special (unnamed after February 1970 and cut back to Bristol in August 1970), the New Orleans-Washington Pelican (discontinued, 1970) and the Memphis-bound Tennessean.
 When Amtrak took over intercity passenger rail service on May 1, 1971, it chose not to continue service on these trains, thus ending service to Bedford.

 Amtrak service

 Service was restored on March 24, 1975, with the introduction of the Mountaineer service between Norfolk and Chicago.
 The Mountaineer was replaced by the Hilltopper on June 1, 1977.
 The Hilltopper was discontinued on October 1, 1979, ending rail service to Bedford for the second time.
 The station building was later repurposed as a restaurant.

 Proposed new service

 Amtrak's Northeast Regional service was extended to Roanoke station on October 31, 2017.
 The town of Bedford requested an intermediate station stop, but this was denied because of low projected ridership.
 However, in 2016, the town hired a consultant to further study the potential for a station.

+In 2021, a study for the restoration of Bedford station was finally completed.
+The new station would take $10.9 million to complete.
+The Virginia Department of Rail and Public Transportation estimated ridership at a restored Bedford station at 10,050 new riders per year (28 per day).

+In October 2024, the town was awarded a $1.5 million federal grant to build for project development.